kidbuntu/project_s/README.md

 	- "created by" is still static
 	- "status" is still static
 	- "last updated by and last updated date still not working"
+- user can now create a new category
+- fee column added

+DATABASE

+event_header
+- fee column has now been added.